fastforwardlabs/ff14_blog/_posts/2020-04-28-Intro-to-QA.md

 - insight into QA as a tool,
 - useful context to make decisions for those who might build their own QA system,
-- tips and tricks we pick up as we go,
+- tips and tricks we pick up as we go, and
 - sample code and commentary.

 We’re trying a new thing here.
-In the past, Fast Forward Labs has documented its work in discrete reports.
+In the past, we’ve documented our work in [discrete reports](https://www.cloudera.com/products/fast-forward-labs-research/fast-forward-labs-research-reports.html) at the end of our research process.
 We hope this new format suits the above goals and makes the topic more accessible, while ultimately being useful.

 To kick off the series, this introductory post will discuss what QA is and isn’t, where this technology is being employed, and what techniques are used to accomplish this natural language task.